-Screen Objective This screen allows the user to view the aggregation state of the port channels created in the switch through the Port Channel Interface Basic Settings screen. rameters in the screen are not populated with values (the screen is blank) if the Link System Control is set as Shutdown.
+Screen Objective NOTE: The parameters in the screen are not populated with values (the screen is blank) if the Link Aggregation System Control is set as Shutdown.
 Navigation Layer 2 Management > Link Aggregation > Port State Machine Info

 Fields Port Channel-displays the identifier that uniquely identifies a port channel created in the switch.
 This value ranges from 1 to 65535.
 Port Id-displays the port, which is a combination of interface type and interface ID.
 The interface ID is a combination of slot number and the port number (slot number/port number).
 Aggregation State-displays the Actor State as transmitted by the actor in LACPDUs.
 The state can be: Aggregation-sets the port as a potential candidate for aggregation.
 Individual-does not set the port from aggregation.
 It can be operated only as an individual link.
 Sync-allocates the port to the correct Link Aggregation group which is associated with a compatible port channel whose identity is consistent with the Actor System ID and Admin key (Port Channel ID).
 The System ID and Admin Key are in sync with partner information.
 Collecting-enables the port to collect incoming frames and is not expected to be disabled in the absence of administrative changes or changes in received protocol information.
 Distributing-enables the port to distribute outgoing frames.
 Defaulted-sets the ports receive machine to use the default operational partner information that is administratively configured for the partner.
 Expired-sets the ports receive machine in expired state.
 The receive machine state is changed as expired if the PDUs are not received from partner for certain time period.